BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 51. ### What is a promise

-    A promise is an object that may produce a single value some time in the future with either a resolved value or a reason that it’s not resolved(for example, network error).
+    A promise is an object that may produce a single value some time in the future with either a resolved value or a reason that it's not resolved(for example, network error).
 It will be in one of the 3 possible states: fulfilled, rejected, or pending.

     The syntax of Promise creation looks like below,